-- 2. Upon evaluation or reevaluation and determination that a private school child is eligible or still eligible for special education and related services, the District will develop a services plan for the child if he/she is designated by the District to receive special education and related services. - 3.
-The District is not obligated to provide the special education and related services the child would receive if enrolled in a public school. - 4.
-The District shall consult annually with private school representatives and representatives of Parents of private school children regarding the following: - The child find process, including how parentally placed private school children can participate equitably and how Parents, teachers, and private school officials will be informed of the process; - b.
-The determination of proportionate share of funds available to serve parentally-placed private school children with disabilities; - c.
+- c.
 The consultation process; - d.
 The provision of special education and related services; and - e.
 A written explanation by the District regarding services. - 5.
 The District shall make final decisions with respect to the services to be provided to eligible children who are enrolled in private schools.
-The services to be provided to such children are those services that the District has determined, through the consultation process, it will make available. - 6.
-The District shall assure that the providers of services to private school children with disabilities meet the same standards as personnel providing services in the public schools, except that private elementary and secondary school teachers who provide equitable services to parentally-placed private school children with disabilities do not have to meet the "highly qualified" requirements of law. - The District shall be responsible for providing Parents with all notifications required to be provided to Parents of students with disabilities who attend the public schools.
+The services to be provided to such children are those services that the District has determined, through the consultation process, it will make available.
+154 - 6.
+The District shall assure that the providers of services to private school children with disabilities meet the same standards as personnel providing services in the public schools, except that private elementary and secondary school teachers who provide equitable services to parentally-placed private school children with disabilities do not have to meet the "highly qualified" requirements of law.
+155 - 7.
+The District shall be responsible for providing Parent(s) with all notifications required to be provided to parents of students with disabilities who attend the public schools. - By December 1 of each year, the District will conduct a census of the number of nonpublic school children eligible under IDEA, who may or may not be receiving special education and related services.
+157